msegvich/pks-workshop/AdvancedWorkshop/Security/README.md

 To do so, you will first need to log into PKS as Cody (appdev) and apply two new yml definitions, this time at the Cluster level.

 <pre>
-pks login -a api.pks.pcf-apps.com -u appdev -p Pivotal123! -k pks get-credentials $PKS_CLUSTER_NAME kubectl apply -f Step_3_cluster-role-spec.yml kubectl apply -f Step_4_assign-cluster-role.yml
+pks login -a api.pks.pcf-apps.com -u appdev -p $PKS_PW -k pks get-credentials $PKS_CLUSTER_NAME kubectl apply -f Step_3_cluster-role-spec.yml kubectl apply -f Step_4_assign-cluster-role.yml